 Dogs are a man’s best friend, but they sure will test your patience when it comes potty training them.
 When Claude first came into our life, my wife and I honestly could only compare to having a baby again!
 Learning how to potty train our French bulldog puppy was hard work, took time, but in end… worked.

-In this guide I am going to share the mistakes we made, how we got him toilet trained properly, how long it took, how long it should take, and what techniques and products we used to get there in the end.
+In this guide I am going to share the mistakes we made, how we got him toilet trained properly, how long it took, how long it should take, how hard it is, how long they can hold their pee, and what techniques and products we used to get there in the end.
 Here’s a really short answer to the question on how to potty train a French bulldog puppy, followed by more detailed steps.

 French bulldog potty toilet training techniques